worldline/vuejs-training/docs/components/README.md

 </template>
 ```

-3. Insert this `SearchFilm` component alongside `LoginForm` in `App.vue` and move the data and other associated options in the child components to reduce the size of `App` code.
+3. Insert this `SearchFilm` component alongside `LoginForm` in `App.vue` and move the corresponding data and options in this new component.
 4. Display the `SearchFilm` component only if the user is logged in.
+You will have to move the `loggedIn` variable and communicate between components.

 **Question**: In your opinion, what difficulties could you encounter when using the `loggedIn` variable in more than one component at a time ?